jgagneastro/banyan_sigma/README.md

        LN_NOBJ: (Optional) Natural logarithm of the number of objects used to build the synthetic model (scalar).
 This is not used in banyan_sigma().
        COVARIANCE_DETERM: (Optional) Determinant of the covariance matrix, to avoid re-calculating it many times (scalar).
        PRECISION_DETERM: (Optional) Determinant of the precision matrix, to avoid re-calculating it many times (scalar).
        LN_ALPHA_K: (Optional) Natural logarithm of the alpha_k inflation factors that ensured a fixed rate of true positives at a given Bayesian probability treshold.
-See Gagné et al. 2017 (ApJ, XX, XX) for more detail (scalar or 4-elements vector).
+See Gagné et al. (2018) for more detail (scalar or 4-elements vector).
 This is not used in BANYAN_SIGMA.
        LN_PRIOR: Natural logarithm of the Bayesian prior (scalar of 4-elements vector).
 When this is a 4-elements vector, the cases with only proper motion, proper motion + radial velocity, proper motion + distance or proper motion + radial velocity + distance will be used with the corresponding element of the LN_PRIOR vector.
        LN_PRIOR_OBSERVABLES: Scalar string or 4-elements vector describing the observing modes used for each element of ln_prior.
 This is not used in banyan_sigma().
        COEFFICIENT: Coefficient (or weight) for multivariate Gaussian mixture models.
 This will only be used if more than one element of the parameters array have the same model name (see below).